slint-ui/slint/docs/language/src/builtins/enums.md

 ## `MouseCursor`

  This enum represents different types of mouse cursors.
-It is a subset of the mouse cursors available in CSS.
+It's a subset of the mouse cursors available in CSS.
  For details and pictograms see the [MDN Documentation for cursor](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor#values).
  Depending on the backend and used OS unidirectional resize cursors may be replaced with bidirectional ones.